flannerym/essays/five-specimens/README.md

 **References**
 [^1] Thijsse, Gerard.
 2022. “‘Everlasting Gardens’: Origin, Spread and Pupose of the First Herbaria.”
 In *The Green Middle Ages: The Depiction and Use of Plants in the Western World  600-1600,* edited by Claudine A. Chavannes-Mazel and Linda IJpelaar, 72–107.
 Amsterdam: University of Amsterdam Press.
 [^2] Andel, Tinde van, Rutger A. Vos, Ewout Michels, and Anastasia Stefanaki.
 2022.
 “Sixteenth-Century Tomatoes in Europe: Who Saw Them, What They Looked like, and Where They Came From.” *PeerJ* 10: e12790. https://doi.org/10.7717/peerj.12790.
+[^3] Spamer, Earle, and Richard McCourt.
+2002.
+“The Lewis and Clark Herbarium of The Academy of Natural Sciences.
+Part 1.” *Notulae Naturae*, no. 475: 1–46.